-Some writers begin writing stories when they're little.
+Some authors began writing stories when they were little.
 But I didn't.
-In fact, since I started kindergarten when I was four, reading and writing was a confusing mystery--especially all of those vowel sounds--A, E, I, O, U--Whaaat?
+In fact, since I started kindergarten when I was four, reading and writing was a confusing mystery, especially all of those vowel sounds—A, E, I, O, U—Whaaat?
 But after a while, I caught on.
 And when my third grade teacher, Mrs. Hall, read to us after lunch recess, I fell in love with books such as Ellen Tebbits, Charlotte's Web, and A Wrinkle in Time.
-I've been an avid reader ever since.
-That was a first big step to becoming a writer because writers always love words.
+Books continue to be some of my best friends.

 I've been writing ever since!

-Lori Mortensen is an award-winning children’s author of more than 100 books.
-Recent releases include NONSENSE!
-The Curious Story of Edward Gorey, If Wendell Had a Walrus, illustrated by New York Times bestselling author/illustrator Matt Phelan, Away with Words, the Daring Story of Isabella Bird, Mousequerade Ball, illustrated by New York Times bestselling illustrator Betsy Lewin, Chicken Lily, and Cowpoke Clyde Rides the Range, a sequel to Amazon bestseller Cowpoke Clyde and Dirty Dawg.
-Pre-orders are now available for her spring 2021 picture book release, Arlo Draws an Octopus.
+Lori Mortensen is an award-winning children's author of more than 100 books.
+Recent picture book releases include NONSENSE!
+The Curious Story of Edward Gorey, If Wendell Had a Walrus, illustrated by New York Times bestselling author/illustrator Matt Phelan, Away with Words, the Daring Story of Isabella Bird, Mousequerade Ball, illustrated by renowned illustrator Betsy Lewin, Chicken Lily and Cowpoke Clyde Rides the Range, the sequel to Amazon bestseller Cowpoke Clyde and Dirty Dawg.
+Pre-orders are available for her spring 2021 picture book release, Arlo Draws an Octopus.

-When she’s not hiking around, camera in hand, she’s tapping away at her keyboard, conjuring, coaxing, and prodding her latest stories to life.
-Today she lives in the foothills of Northern California with her family and the wonderful assortment of birds that come her way.
-To find more information about upcoming releases, reviews, teacher activities, and more, visit her website at www.lorimortensen.com.
+When she's not hiking around, camera in hand, she's tapping away at her keyboard, conjuring, coaxing, and prodding her latest stories to life.
+Today, she lives in the foothills of Northern California with her family and the wonderful assortment of birds that come her way.
+To find out more about upcoming releases, reviews, teacher activities, critiques, and more, visit her website at

 If you've read the "official stuff" you know that when I'm not at my computer, I just might be off bird watching.
 I've only been bird watching for a few years, but it's super fun.
 It's sort of like going on a treasure hunt.
 You never know what you might find!
 Here are just a few of the birds I've found—a Great Horned Owl, bald eagle, and spotted towhee.